The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 On the morning of March 12, 2011, Ohtsu had walked to the edge of his snowy hilltop, with a view overlooking the city, and taken a photograph of the destruction: houses smeared into pulp, cars tossed here and there, a ghastly morning-after smoke rising from the scene.

 The view now is dramatically different.
-He sees rebuilt fish processing facilities.
+He sees rebuilt fish-processing facilities.
 He sees the memorial park, its grass brown in the winter.
-And, he sees the wall.
+And he sees the wall.
 Ohtsu said he had no regret in staying.
 The town is livable again.
 It’s not the same city, but it’s his city.

 He came to the last slide.

-It was addressed to me, but it seemed more fitting for anybody who’d stuck it out through all the rebuilding.
+It was addressed to me, but it seemed more fitting for anybody who had stuck it out through all the rebuilding.

 “Thank you for your kind patience,” it said.

-Harlan is currently The Post’s Rome bureau chief.
+Harlan is currently The Washington Post’s Rome bureau chief.